 “How to motivate child to do homework” is on almost every parent’s mind right now.
 Getting kids to do homework doesn’t have to be painful.
 In fact, it can be outright fun!
 In this article, I will share the secret on motivating your child to not only do homework but also love homework.
 Yes, you read it right.
-It is possible to love homework.
+It is possible to love doing school work.
 No yelling, screaming, threatening or crying required.

 Why Do Kids Hate Homework